tompec/contactbox/readme.md

         buttonText: 'Send your message'
     },
     color: '#2CBBBB' // optional, change the theme color.
-Possible values are HEX color "#000000" or color name "black" });
+Possible values are HEX color "#000000" or color name "black"
+    description: 'Send us an email and we'll try to answer asap! // optional, display a small description before the form });
 ```